Webster defines "elixir" as "A magical liquid that can cure illness or extend life."

 As of last week, the two groups were still trying to figure out exactly what the collaboration will actually sound like.
 "We are brain-storming about a bunch of two-band collaborations for the concert," explained Miller.
 "Between us we have the makings of a legitimate big band: clarinet, trumpet, trombone, three fiddles, electric guitar, acoustic guitar, bass and drums."

 Miller expects the vibe in the room to be "energetic and fun with some tear-jerkers thrown in there, too.
-Both bands specialize in dance music, and I believe there will be a cash bar, so we have the makings of a real honky-tonk."

 Those who have seen The Sweetback Sisters in action know that there will be sumptuous harmonies, and some rockabilly beats, propelled by drummer Stefan Amidon.
 The name Amidon, of course, has much musical gravitas in these parts.
 Stefan has performed with members of his famous folk family throughout his life (as well as the beloved young band Popcorn Behavior, and collaborating with Lissa Schneckenberger, Matt and Shannon Heaton and The Sevens and eventually graduating from the Oberlin Conservatory with a degree in jazz performance.